Arms trafficking: Myanmar (Burma)

 Since the end of World War II, both the Myanmar military juntas and various rebel groups relied on smuggled arms to equip themselves.
 During the Cold War, weapons for anti-communist groups (such as the Kuomintang remnants) and the Communist Party of Burma were smuggled with indirect CIA and CCP support via Thailand and China, respectively.
 After the end of the Vietnam War, AK-47s, M-79 grenade launchers, and M16s began flowing into the hands of rebel groups such as U Nu's Parliamentary Democracy Party.

 Meanwhile, the authoritarian government under Ne Win imported G3 rifles and MG3 machine guns from West Germany in 1962 after student protests were violently suppressed.
 The State Administration Council junta under Min Aung Hlaing bought weapons and spare parts via Thai and Singapore intermediaries.

 During the post-Cold War conflict, smuggled weaponry primarily consists of small arms cloned from the Chinese Type 56 and Type 81 platforms by the Kachin Independence Army and United Wa State Army.
-After the UWSA announced a restriction of weapons supply on August 28, 2025, speculation arose that this announcement contributed to a spike in black market arms prices.
+After the UWSA announced a restriction of weapons supply on 28 August 2025, speculation arose that this announcement contributed to a spike in black market arms prices.
 However, various factions still source their weapons from neighboring countries such as Thailand or India.

+According to the BBC, explosive powders imported from China meant for mining operations is diverted to EAOs in Shan State for ammunition manufacturing.